anukritich/PersonalExpenseManager/README.md

 # PersonalFinanceManager
-A java desktop application for personal finance management.
+A java desktop application for personal expense management.
+Tools and Platforms:
+ Intellij,JavaSwing,MySql.